tangentyh/notes-of-tan/javaNotes.md

      - type 1 driver, no in use anymore — translates JDBC to ODBC and relies on an ODBC driver to communicate with the database
      - type 2 driver, deprecated — written partly in Java and partly in native code; it communicates with the client API of a database, platform-specific code required
      - type 3 driver — a pure Java client library that uses a database-independent protocol to communicate database requests to a server component, which then translates the requests into a database-specific protocol
-     - type 4 driver — a pure Java library that translates JDBC requests directly to a database-specific protocol.
+     - type 4 driver — a pure Java library that translates JDBC requests directly to a database-specific protocol
    - driver class register — the driver manager iterates through the registered drivers to find a driver that can use the subprotocol specified in the database URL
      - automatic register as service provider — a jar file is automatically registered if it contains the file `META-INF/services/java.sql.Driver`
      - hard code — load a class and its static initializers executed